I was ready. At least I thought I was.

 But when the time came to actually defend myself, I was lacking the one skill that could have saved me from being forced to the floor and having my arms tied behind my back with my own black belt.
 This ironic twist of fate that sent me on a mission to complete the self-defense puzzle.

 Many martial art gyms sell their programs as “self-defense” training.
-They proficiently teach various forms of striking, kicking, and grappling and yet do not incorporate situational awareness into their teaching.
+They proficiently teach various forms of striking, kicking, and grappling and yet do not incorporate situational awareness self-defense into their teaching.
 I don’t believe that a self-defense curriculum is complete without this essential element.
 In fact, situational awareness is possibly one of the first skills that should be scientifically broken down for the student to master.

 What is Situational Awareness?